|THE WOOTTON FAMILY,|

 1) James Robert [Bob] who was a Chiropractor.
 He passed away in 2015 at the age of 80.
 He resided in Ft Myers, FL until his death.

 2) Jean, who passed away in 2001, she was a physician, an attorney and a university professor and department head.
-(Old Miss),
+(Old Miss), She didn't quite make it to "Indian Chief".
+Very few people will "get", or appreciate that!

 3) Charles William, who lives in Columbus, OH, he recently retired after having operated a small cab (taxi) company for many years.